 YouTube is awesome - millions of videos on a plethora of subjects at your fingertips!
 The bad?
 The creators of that content can pull those links at any time, leaving you scared, alone, and wondering where to turn...

+No fear.
 This quick video will show you how to download your favorites.
 Save them to your Google Drive for anywhere/anytime access.

 This list is from Vicki Davis through Edutopia, but many of these you'll recognize from our Tech Tuesday sessions!
 Hit the link below to read her personal that made the case for her use of formative assessments in her classroom (and follow her @coolcatteacher).
 Also, GoFormative.com and ExitTicket.com...